 The top four Varsity students at the National Championships are eligible to attend the International Geography Olympiad (aka iGeo) as Team USA.
 USGC Staff oversees the trip to iGeo and in 2019, the USA finished 2nd out of over 43 teams overall at iGeo.
 All four students from Team USA won medals, and our team included the overall world champion, Albert Zhang of Buchholz High School in Gainesville, Florida!

-At the regional level for Varsity and Junior Varsity students, the USGC features National Qualifying Exams which can either be proctored by a teacher or homeschool instructor, but are more commonly taken at National History Bee and Bowl high school-level state and regional tournaments.
+At the regional level for Varsity and Junior Varsity students, the USGC features National Qualifying Exams which can either be taken online or proctored by a teacher or homeschool instructor, but are more commonly taken at National History Bee and Bowl high school-level state and regional tournaments.
 The NQE is offered during the lunch break at all-day events, or during the check-in period at afterschool events.
-Students can also qualify for the USGC National Championships by either finishing in the top half of students in their division at the site where they take the NQE, or by finishing above the National Median Score for their version of the NQE.
+Students can qualify for the USGC National Championships by either finishing in the top half of students in their division at the site where they take the NQE, or by finishing above the National Median Score for their version of the NQE.
 There are 3 separate versions of the NQE – these correspond to the different sets offered at the NHBB high school-level tournament sites where the NQE is given.
 Students can take all 3 exams, but only need to qualify once.
-The 2020 Varsity and Junior Varsity USGC Nationals will be held on Friday, April 24 in Arlington, VA in conjunction with the NHBB Varsity and Junior Varsity National Championships.
+The 2022 Varsity and Junior Varsity USGC Nationals will be held in Spring 2022 in Arlington, VA in conjunction with the NHBB Varsity and Junior Varsity National Championships.

 Contact us at email@example.com for more information!